knative/docs/blog/docs/articles/llm-agents-overview.md

 is a system with an LLM at its core that is able to make decisions on what actions to take as it works to answer the prompt it received.
 The most common actions LLM agents can be built to take are: sending text or other media to the user, calling a tool to help answer the user, and calling another agent to help answer the user.
-Generally speaking, an LLM agent will also have a system prompt explaining what it’s role is and giving it some rules over when to call tools and/or reply to the user.
+Generally speaking, an LLM agent will also have a system prompt explaining what its role is and giving it some rules over when to call tools and/or reply to the user.
 For most Agents, the control flow can be shown as follows: